 What are Community Foundations?

-Community foundations are placed-based, independent, community-owned philanthropic vehicles.
-They exist to create a financial asset and build social capital for public benefit in a specific geographic location, such as a town, city or region.
-They are managed or advised by voluntary boards made up of local people.
+Community foundations are placed-based, independent, community-based philanthropic vehicles.
+They exist to create a financial asset and build social capital for public benefit in a specific geographic area or areas.
+They are governed by a volunteer board representative of the communities in which they are based.

 Community foundations play three key roles in their communities: